sebastianrjay/DataStructures/README.md

 The classic tree implementation that allows `O(log(n))` insertion and `O(log(n))` lookup time.
 I'm not sure what the purpose of these is anymore, since hash tables enable `O(1)` lookup, insertion and deletion.
-Once the tree has been constructed, one can output a sorted array from it in `O(n)` time.
-But constructing a BinarySearchTree from an unsorted Array runs in `O(n * log(n))` time, like standard comparison sort algorithms.
+Once the tree has been constructed, one can output a sorted array from it in `O(n)` time via in-order traversal.
+But constructing a BinarySearchTree from an unsorted array runs in `O(n * log(n))` time, like standard comparison sort algorithms.

 My binary search tree implementation allows insertion of duplicate values; it stores one new node for each value inserted, regardless if the value has already